AriFordsham/GHCWiki/safe-haskell.md

 We see these being used for more flexibility during development of trusted code.
 We have this relation between the flags:

+- `-XSafe` implies `-XSafeImports`, enables the Safe dialect and establishes Trust guaranteed by GHC.
 - `-XTrustworthy` implies `-XSafeImports` and establishes Trust guaranteed by client C.
-- `-XSafe` implies `-XSafeImports`, enables the Safe dialect and establishes Trust guaranteed by GHC.
+- `-XUnsafe` implies `-XSafeImports` and marks a module as Untrusted.

 In Summary we have the following LANGUAGE options and affects: